united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-autolearn/step2/info.md

 <br />

 ### Reconfigure the USP Core WAAP instance to eliminate (or mitigate) false positives

-In addition to the wanted `socket.io` exception the SQL-Injection attempt is also listed here (learned from the access logs!).
+In addition to the wanted `socket.io` exception the SQL-injection attempt is also listed here (learned from the access logs!).
 So **don't just apply learned exceptions without prior validation** as this would allow the SQL-injection again!

-You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exeption rule to the core-waap `CRS` configuration using `requestRuleExceptions`:
+You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exception rule to the core-waap `CRS` configuration using `requestRuleExceptions`:

 ```yaml
 ...